JosephEoff/josepheoff.github.io/_posts/2024-11-03-kayser-shuttle.md

 When I got it, the Kayser needed two things:  A serious cleanup and a base to sit on.

-The machine was originally in a treadle table, but had been removed so that treadle could be used as a table.
-I built a base for it and put an electrica motor on it.
+The machine was originally in a treadle table, but had been removed so that the treadle could be used as a table.
+I built a base for it and put an electric motor on it.
 As with the Pfaff K, this one ended up being made of walnut stained beech wood.
 The original plan was to make the base of pine, but that fell through.
 I actually had the pine base nearly finished, then decided to start over with beech because the pine was too soft.
 Every time I went to work on the pine box, I found another dent in it where I'd bumped it while moving it.
 That was obviously not going to work, so I made a new box of beech.

 The clean up turned out to be a fairly major task all by itself.
 It was full of fuzzy-wuzzies and old oil, and the shellac finish was ruined.
 Yes, I ended up stripping the shellac off of another vintage machine - and this time, I didn't really get away with it.
 I stripped the shellac off of my [Adler model 8](http://127.0.0.1:4000/posts/adler-toc) and got away with it because the Adler had decorations made of gold leaf rather than decals.
 The Kayser had multi-colored decals - mostly gold, but also some red, blue, and green.
 Stripping the shellac off took the colors off of the decals.
 Only the silver colored base of the decals stayed put.
 Everybody that tells you not to strip the shellac with alcohol is right.
 Don't do it if you can avoid it.